bharnats/Predict_Loan_Campaign/README.md

 ### ![Personal Loan Vs. Annual Income ($000)](/Images/pic1.png)        ![Personal Loan Vs. Family Size](/Images/pic2.png)
 ### ![Confusion Matrix](/Images/pic3.png)

- precision    recall  f1-score   support

-           0       0.99      0.87      0.92      1364
-           1       0.40      0.88      0.55       136

-    accuracy                           0.87      1500
+### Feature Importance

+The features that influence the prediction of class 1 for the Target Variable (The customer will accept Personal Loan) are:

+* CD Account
+* Family_3
+* Family_4
+The features that influence the prediction of class 0 for the Target variable (The customer will NOT accept Personal Loan) are:

+* Education_UG
+* Family_2
+* Online

+Mortgage, Age, Experience, Income and CreditCard DO NOT have much influence on the 'Loan Status'

  ### Business Understanding and Inference:

- #### The ROC_AUC score is high, 0.874, Also the Recall score is high here 0.882 -- So, we can say that this Logit Model is performing well in distinguishing positives from negative classes with less False Negatives.
+ #### The ROC_AUC score is high, 0.905, Also the Recall score is high here 0.991 .
+So, we can say that this Logit Model is performing well in distinguishing positives from negative classes with less False Negatives.